brianekummer/work-status-server/README.md

     - The desk phone also shows
         - The time in 12 hour, 24 hour, and UTC
         - The status of my washer, dryer, and thermostat, as well as an icon to denote heating/cooling/fan
+- When I am on PTO, if I add an Outlook calendar entry with OOO status, the Outlook app installed on my Slack will change my Slack status to "Out Of Office - Outlook Calendar", and my work status phones display that as the "no entry" emoji for that duration- usually midnight to midnight.
+    - Since I don't like that, this code sees that Slack status, and if I'm OOO for at least x hours, it changes my Slack status to "PTO" with the palm tree emoji.
+The status phones then blank out and my co-workers see a nicer "PTO" status and palm tree emoji.

 ## Terminology
 - Emoji - A Slack status, such as :8bit: